-The UK's Coalition Government in 2010 did set up a working group to tackle inequalities faced by Gypsies and Travellers which was followed by a progress paper in 2012 that made several commitments to improve a range of services for GRT groups including accommodation, education and health among others, as well as to tackle hate crime (DCLG, 2012).
-This was the only specific government paper on Gypsy and Traveller inclusion in the UK until 2019, with a new report published by the Women and Equalities Committee as we write in April 2019 (House of Commons, 2019), despite a raft of papers on 'unauthorised encampments' in the time period.
-The Ministry for Housing, Communities and Local Government (MHCLG) is engaging with some GRT stakeholders including GATE Herts to raise awareness of hate crime and discrimination and inform responses.
+The UK's coalition government in 2010 did set up a working group to tackle inequalities faced by Gypsies and Travellers; this was followed by a progress paper in 2012 that made several commitments to improve a range of services for GRT groups (including accommodation, education and health) and to tackle hate crime (DCLG, 2012).
+This was the only specific government paper on Gypsy and Traveller inclusion in the UK until a new report was published by the Women and Equalities Committee in April 2019 (House of Commons, 2019), despite a raft of papers on 'unauthorised encampments' throughout the decade.
+The Ministry for Housing, Communities and Local Government is engaging with some GRT stakeholders, including GATE Herts, to raise awareness of hate crime and discrimination and inform responses.
 Such positive steps receive much less media attention than discussions and decisions over 'unauthorised encampments'.
-The investment in such positive measures is substantially lower than the spend on evictions, with the 2011 Dale Farm eviction alone estimated to cost £18million (Tyler, 2013).
+The investment in such positive measures is substantially lower than the spend on evictions, with the 2011 Dale Farm eviction alone estimated to cost £18 million (Tyler, 2013).